Huawei-Watch-Strive-School/Building-Week-2/README.md

 ## Getting Started

 Run for your life is a startup tech company, whose goal is to develop a fitness software that is able to be used plug and play style into most apps and smart watches, in a Google Fit style.
 One of the main ideas behind the project is to facilitate the calorie counting and make it more precise.
-Through the Strive school, as we have tasked to support this project by building a machine learning model that uses the different measurements of your phone to classify the activity the athletes are taking part on accurately, such as running, walking, on car, train, or at standstill.
+Through the Strive school, as we have tasked to support this project by building a machine learning model that uses the different measurements of your phone to classify the activity the athletes are taking part on accurately, such as running, walking, on car, on the train, or at standstill.

 Even though the initial focus is to get the app working in smartphones for Google Fit. it would subsequently be implemented to work also in less powerful devices like smart watches.